benzookapi/shopify-barebone-app-sample/docs/functioncart.md

 - Money rounding and currency behavior require deliberate production rules.
 - Shopify can invoke the Function during cart recalculation without the buyer first opening a cart page.
 - Selling-plan lines are intentionally excluded in this sample.
+- Direct API registration requires an embedded App Bridge context and the app's configured Direct API access and Admin scopes.

 ## Key Terms